Learn how to make the juiciest smoked chicken breasts on your Traeger pellet grill!

 - Leave the lid open for 5-7 minutes until you start seeing white billowing smoke coming out of the grill.
 This means the initial pellets are igniting.

 - Close the lid and turn the temperature dial to 300°F. Allow 10-15 minutes for the grill to come up to temperature.

 - Clean the grill grates with a good grill brush and close the lid again.

-Smoke the Chicken Breasts on the Traeger Pellet Grill
+Smoke the Chicken Breasts

 - Place the chicken breasts on the Traeger.
 You can flip and rotate periodically for even cooking on the Traeger.